colinfoneill/Mars_Web_Scraping/README.md

 # Mars Web Scraping

 ## Project Directive
-Using Flask and MongoDB, scrape NASA Mars News Site and collection information (article titles, images, Mars facts) to display in a webpage.
+Using Flask and MongoDB, scrape NASA Mars News Site and collect information (article titles, images, Mars facts) to display in a webpage.

 ## Tools/Libraries
 Splinter - to navigate through sites for information\